UKCloud/documentation/articles/vmware/vmw-how-use-ovf-tool.md

 4. The `.vmx` file is uploaded as a vApp template into your environment.

-    In vCloud Director/VMware Cloud Director, expand the *Recent Tasks* panel to check the status.
+    In VMware Cloud Director/vCloud Director, expand the *Recent Tasks* panel to check the status.

 ## Importing an .iso file to a vApp template